Crowsinc/LiveVisionKit/README.md

 - **PayPal**: https://paypal.me/crowsinc

+*Donations above $5 USD will permanently receive the supporter role on the Discord server as a mark of appreciation - this role does not currently come with any extra server benefits.
+Please include your Discord name and tag in the donation message - or contact @Crowsinc directly on Discord*

 ### Translations
 Help expand usability in non-English speaking countries by contributing to language translations on [Crowdin](https://crowdin.com/project/livevisionkit) - simply make a free account and start translating to your native language.
 Updated translations will be released alongside new versions of LiveVisionKit.